!-- -->

 What types of files are allowed to be stored in my storage quota?

-What are my other options for storing UP academic/research/administrative-related files?
+What other options are available for UP users who need to store academic/research/administrative-related files?

-Can UP offices request for an Office 365 account?
+Can UP offices request for a Microsoft Office 365 account?

-Yes, a UP office can request for an Office 365 account.
-Office accounts can use Email and OneDrive and Office on the cloud.
-They are NOT authorized to download and install MS Office for computers/devices.
+Yes, a UP office can request for a Microsoft Office 365 account.
+Office accounts can use Outlook (Email), OneDrive, and Office on the cloud.
+However, they are NOT authorized to download and install MS Office for computers/devices.
 Only faculty and students are authorized to download and install MS Office for computers/devices.

-Where can I read the University rules about the use of UP Mail, storage, and other online services?
+Where can I find the University rules about the use of UP Mail, storage, and other online services?

 Regarding the use of UP Mail, storage, and other online services, all UP users must comply with the UP Acceptable Use Policy (AUP), which you can read here: Approved Acceptable Use Policy for Information Technology (IT) Resources of the UP System

-I have personal photos and files, can I use UP Mail/storage for these personal photos and files?
+I have personal photos and files, can I use UP Mail/Google Workspace for these personal photos and files?

 Yes, emails and email attachments count towards the amount of storage you use up.
-To check how much storage you are using in your UP Mail (Gmail), go to your Google Drive Storage Settings via this link: https://drive.google.com/settings/storage
+To check how much storage you are using in your UP Google Workspace, go to your Google Drive Storage Settings via this link: https://drive.google.com/settings/storage

-Which data or files will be affected by this change in the UP Mail Google storage size?
+Which data or files will be affected by this change in the UP Google Workspace storage size?

 Data and files in your UP Mail (Gmail), Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Photos, and other Google apps will be affected.

-What will happen if I have not reduced my emails and storage use, and it is still above the quota when the storage size change takes effect?
+What will happen if I fail to reduce my emails and manage my storage use, and it exceeds the quota when the new UP Mail Google Workspace storage size change takes effect?

-How can I check how much of my storage I am using?
+How can I check how much storage I am using in my UP Google Workspace?

-You can do this by going to your Google Drive Storage Settings via this link: https://drive.google.com/settings/storage
+You can check your storage use by going to your Google Drive Storage Settings through this link: https://drive.google.com/settings/storage

-What can I use to download my files from my UP Mail Google account?
+What tool can I use to download files from my UP Google Workspace account?

-For more tips on downloading your files, you can go to the How to download your Google data page.
+For more tips on downloading your files, visit the How to download your Google data page.

-What can I use to help me manage and clean up my storage?
+What can I use to help me manage and clean up my Google Workspace storage?

 For more tips on managing your storage, you can go to the Manage files in your Google Drive storage page.
 This page includes steps for: